Intermittent fasting works really well… for certain people… in certain situations.

 For as long as I can remember, my dad’s eaten once a day.
 Once.

 In the morning, he gets up and drinks black coffee.
 That’s it—no eggs, no cereal, no muffin.

 For supper, he eats a decent-sized meal at home.

-My mom couldn’t be more different.
-She’s at the breakfast table within an hour of waking up, never willingly misses lunch or supper, and if the time between meals gets too long, she grabs a snack.
+She has breakfast within an hour of waking, never willingly misses lunch or dinner, and if the time between meals gets too long, she grabs a snack.

 I won’t say how old Mom is, but she’s also in great health, and always has been.

 Years ago, as I began to immerse myself in a career dedicated to the study of nutrition and sport, I started to wonder: